Generation Models Know Space: Unleashing Implicit 3D Priors for Scene Understanding: Experiments

-The generative prior varies significantly across the diffusion process and network depth (Fig.~\ref{fig: dit_ablation}). \textbf{(i) Noise Ratio $t_k$:} Performance peaks at intermediate noise level.
+\myparagraph{Dynamics of Internal Representations: Noise Levels and Layers.} The generative prior varies significantly across the diffusion process and network depth (Fig.~\ref{fig: dit_ablation}). \textbf{(i) Noise Ratio $t_k$:} Performance peaks at intermediate noise level.
 Clean latents underutilize the model's denoising capabilities, while excessive noise destroys structural signals.
 Moderate noise optimally forces the model to engage its learned physics to restore underlying 3D structures. \textbf{(ii) Layer Selection:} Intermediate layers provide the optimal abstraction for spatial reasoning, effectively balancing the low-level textures of early layers and the pixel-level rendering of deeper layers.